Foo-Manroot/apk-patcher/README.md

                           - com.example.1234.config.en.apk
                           - com.example.1234.config.xxhdpi.apk

-                        'base-name' must be "com.example.1234."
+                        'base-name' must be "com.example.1234." (note the dot at the end)

 options:
   -h, --help            show this help message and exit -f FIX_MANIFEST, --fix_manifest FIX_MANIFEST
                         If set, the script will attempt to modify AndroidManifest.xml to set extractNativeLibs=true.
                         ATTENTION: it may cause problems like 'INSTALL_PARSE_FAILED_UNEXPECTED_EXCEPTION' on installation.
   -c GADGET_CONFIG, --config GADGET_CONFIG
                         Path to a custom Gadget config ( https://frida.re/docs/gadget/ )
   -v, --verbose         Increase the verbosity.
 Can be specified up to 3 times.